Skip to content

 Original file line number Diff line number Diff line change

-`invalid-name` now distinguishes module-level names that are assigned only once
+`invalid-name` now distinguishes module-level constants that are assigned only once

 Remember that `--good-names` or `--good-names-rgxs` can be provided to explicitly